He built stories and they came

 Reviewed by Sheldon Goldfarb

 It’s possible, even likely, that the stories of the late W.P.
-Kinsella will still be widely read fifty years from now; moreso than any other B.C. fiction writer with the exception of Douglas Coupland and Alice Munro (whose work Kinsella greatly admired).
+Kinsella will still be widely read fifty years from now; moreso than any other B.C. fiction writer with the exception of Douglas Coupland, William Gibson and Alice Munro (whose work Kinsella greatly admired).

 Meanwhile, reviewers like to carp on his personality and the contemporary issues of cultural appropriation.
 Kinsella is viewed as childish, awkward, cranky, “American,” commercial and decidedly unsexy.
 His work is largely disregarded–and therefore disrespected–largely because he himself was not congenial, polite, collegial or “politically correct.”